learn-co-curriculum/dsc-skewness-and-kurtosis/README.md

 #### Mesokurtic ($\text{kurtosis}  \approx 3 $)

 A mesokurtic distribution has kurtosis statistics that lie close to the ones of a normal distribution.
 Mesokurtic distributions have a kurtosis of around 3.
-According to this definition, the standard normal distribution has a kurtosis of three.
+According to this definition, the standard normal distribution has a kurtosis of 3.

 #### Platykurtic ($\text{kurtosis} < 3 $):

 When a distribution is platykurtic, the distribution is shorter and tails are thinner than the normal distribution.
-The peak is lower and broader than Mesokurtic, which means that the tails are light, and that there are fewer outliers than in a normal distribution.
+The peak is lower and broader than Mesokurtic, which means that the tails are light and that there are fewer outliers than in a normal distribution.

 #### Leptokurtic ($\text{kurtosis}  > 3 $)

 When you have a leptokurtic distribution, you have a distribution with longer and fatter tails.
-The peak is higher and sharper than the peak of a normal distribution, which means that data have heavy tails, and that there are more outliers.
+The peak is higher and sharper than the peak of a normal distribution, which means that data have heavy tails and that there are more outliers.

 Outliers stretch your horizontal axis of the distribution, which means that the majority of the data appear in a narrower vertical range.
 This is why the leptokurtic distribution looks "skinny".

 ## Summary